Inspired by an idea,

 a small group of San Diego volunteers recognized changing patterns in women’s giving and envisioned an organization that would promote the leadership of women in philanthropy.

-Like women in several other major U.S. cities, these community leaders sought new opportunities to make a difference on issues important to the entire region.
+Like women in several other major U.S. cities, these community leaders sought opportunities to learn about critical issues facing the region and make a difference.
 In 2000 they founded the San Diego Women’s Foundation to strengthen and improve women’s capacities to engage in significant philanthropy in San Diego.

 Founded as a supporting organization of The San Diego Foundation, SDWF has grown to an organization of more than 220 members.
 Each member has committed to an annual contribution of $2,500 or $1,250 (for those under 40) and has one vote to determine where grants will be awarded each year.

 Each grant, $25,000 or greater, targets a specific funding priority for the year.
 Education is key to SDWF and forums on philanthropy and community issues are our educational core.
 Our grantmaking process is a rigorous one and provides each member with an in-depth understanding of the philanthropic process.